casper-ecosystem/cep-85/client-js/README.md

 This package was created to help JavaScript/TypeScript users with the [cep-85](https://github.com/casper-ecosystem/cep-85) contract and is published in `npm` as the [casper-cep85-js-client](https://www.npmjs.com/package/casper-cep85-js-client).
 It was built on top of the [casper-js-sdk](https://github.com/casper-ecosystem/casper-js-sdk).

 `CEP85Client` is a TypeScript class that provides a high-level interface for interacting with a Casper blockchain smart contract implementing the CEP-85 standard.
-The standard defines methods for managing fungible and non-fungible tokens and setting various parameters for token contracts.
+The standard defines methods for managing fungible and non-fungible tokens (NFTs) and setting various parameters for token contracts.
+The distinguishing factor between NFTs and fungible tokens lies in their uniqueness and divisibility.
+NFTs represent unique assets with a total supply of 1, while fungible tokens are interchangeable, for instance in a game.

 This JavaScript client gives you an easy way to install and interact with the Casper CEP-85 contract.
 Users can treat this package as a deploy builder for all of these possible interactions: